+EE1-4.1.1 scaling factor s=2

+EE1-4.1.2 scaling factor s=1.5

 In this test, a study on encoder strategy for RPR with NN LF and NN-intra tools enabled is conducted.
 No training is expected because RPR filter is used.

 Inference: the NNVC 8.0 software is used for inference, following LOP anchor settings.